-All of a sudden, their priority was to claim financing for the Greek economy through their newly established "Mediterranean programs."
+All of a sudden, their priority was to claim financing for the Greek economy through their newly established "Mediterranean programmes".
 This was a strategic development plan aimed at improving socio-economic structures in less developed regions and caused a lot of friction between Greek Prime Minister Andreas Papandreou and Margaret Thatcher.
-Because of that program, Papandreou managed to redistribute the wealth in the country.
-On the other hand, his decision to nationalize big private industries didn't end well: the public sector grew, and so did unemployment, inflation, and budgetary holes.
+Because of that programme, Papandreou managed to redistribute the wealth in the country.
+On the other hand, his decision to nationalise big private industries didn't end well: the public sector grew, and so did unemployment, inflation and budgetary holes.

-In the years that followed, life went on among fiscal austerity programs, while 1996 brought a couple of worrying developments: Greece's Olympic bid and the growing interest in entering the Euro.
+In the years that followed, life went on among fiscal austerity programmes, while 1996 brought a couple of worrying developments: Greece's Olympic bid and the growing interest in entering the Euro.

-Just prior to the win, the political instability had been calmed by Kostas Simitis—a man who set large goals for Greece and its entrance into a new currency—taking over as prime minister.
-His modernization program, which aimed to ensure the health of the Greek economy and its entry into the Euro, admittedly spawned spectacular results, but in reality it was all a master-class in faking financial data.
+Just prior to the win, the political instability had been calmed by Kostas Simitis – a man who set large goals for Greece and its entrance into a new currency – taking over as prime minister.
+His modernisation programme, which aimed to ensure the health of the Greek economy and its entry into the Euro, admittedly spawned spectacular results, but in reality it was all a master-class in faking financial data.